The Other Side of the Door (1916 film)

 The Other Side of the Door is a 1916 American silent romantic drama film directed by Tom Ricketts.
 Based on the novel of the same name by Lucia Chamberlain, it stars Harold Lockwood and May Allison.

 Plot

-Sets in the 19th century, the plot centered on a man (Harold Lockwood) who is falsely accused of murder.
+Set in the 19th century, the plot centers on a man (Harold Lockwood) who is falsely accused of murder.
 The Other Side of the Door was shot in Monterrey, Mexico.